coldkillerr/Coursera-Git-And-Github/merging.md

 there isn't a nice linear path to combine them via fast-forwarding.
 This happens when a commit is made on one branch after the point when both branches split.

+<h2> Merge Conflicts </h2>

+From time to time,
+we might find that both the
+branches we're trying to merge have edits to the same part of the same file.
+This will result in something called a merge conflict.
+Normally, Git can automatically merge files for us.
+But when we have a merge conflict, it will need a little help to figure out what to do